 Yukiko Tsuda.
 MATSUNAGA

 Institute of Industrial Science, The University of Tokyo

 Center for International Research on Integrative Biomedical Systems

-- MATSUNAGA gave a talk at the 21st Information and Biotoronics Workshop.
+- MATSUNAGA gave a lecture at BIO UT.